AlySnyder/readme-generator/generatedReadme.md

 * [Questions](#questions)

 ## Installation
-Clone this repository to your local machine and then run npm init in your local terminal
+13131

 ## Usage

-by issuing a node index.js it will ask a series of questions, answer them and will no longer have to handcraft your readme.md
+13131

 ## Tests

-no automatic tests written for this it is in the pipleline to add some jest tests in the future
+1313131

 ## License

-BSD 3
+This app is governed by Apache2.0 license.

 ## Contributing

-2eqweqwewq
+For contributing to the improvements of this project, please contact me via email 13131131.
+You can also find me using my Github handle 131231.

 ## Credits

-Google.com , Stackoverflow , NPM packages
+131231

 ## Questions

-If you have any questions , feel free to reach me via e-mail at alystrife@gmail.com For any code related questions or to look at my other projects , check out my Guthub at www.github.com/alysnyder
+If you have any questions , feel free to reach me via e-mail at 13131131 For any code related questions or to look at my other projects , check out my Guthub at www.github.com/131231